Pakistani girl shot by Taliban defied threats for years

 Ziauddin Yousufzai said the shooting would stop neither him nor his daughter from their work.

-He echoed the view of many people who said that the shooting was against Islamic law and against the culture of the ethnic Pashtun region, which forbids the targeting of women.
+He echoed many people who said that the shooting was against Islamic law and against the culture of the ethnic Pashtun region, which forbids the targeting of women.

 "We will focus even more on our work with more strength," he said.
 "If all of us die fighting, we will still not leave this work."